 We've put together a one page, printable PDF to help you choose between the Nanoimager's key super-resolution microscopy techniques.
-It covers core techniques including dSTORM, PALM, SPT, SIM and smFRET.
+It covers core techniques including dSTORM, PALM, SPT and smFRET.

 When preparing a sample for STORM microscopy it is also crucial to select an appropriate buffer solution, which will efficiently regulate blinking behavior and help achieve high quality super-resolution images.
 Here is a brief guide to STORM buffer components and how they can affect sample imaging.